Scholarship of Learning and Teaching

 (Source: Promotion criteria)*

 There is much debate around defining the Scholarship of Learning and Teaching, and no theoretical framework or conceptualisation has yet managed to emerge as one that finds sector-wide agreement.
 Although, some ‘how to’ processes or models are widely used.
-It incorporates a wide range of activities from writing reflective practice papers, literature reviews and theorizing conceptual papers, to evaluations of teaching interventions, or full scale inter-institutional or international projects.
+It incorporates a wide range of activities from writing reflective practice papers, literature reviews and theorizing conceptual papers (which are simply scholarship), to evaluations of teaching interventions, or full scale inter-institutional or international projects (which is SoTL).
 The complexity of undertaking any form of educational inquiry, or educational research, has led to the development to a multitude of sub-disciplines.

 This multi-disciplinary approach to scholarship, allows educators to design allows educators to design enquiries specific to their disciplinary contexts and philosophical stances.
 Learning and Teaching are complex processes, drawing from multiple disciplines, such as education, psychology, neuro- and cognition sciences, sociology, even philosophy, and this is not an exhaustive list.